Character page for the Story of Seasons series (originally titled Harvest Moon.)

 - Harvest Moon 64: 64

-- Harvest Moon: Mineral Town: Back to Nature and Friends of Mineral Town
+- Harvest Moon: Mineral Town: Back to Nature, Friends of Mineral Town, and Story of Seasons: Friends of Mineral Town.

 - Harvest Moon: A Wonderful Life: A Wonderful Life, Another Wonderful Life and AWL: Special Edition